Rarotonga is home to some of the most captivating and beautiful creatures on the planet – sea turtles!

 I’d strongly recommend booking a turtle tour if you want to snorkel with turtles in Rarotonga.

 This is important because the turtles tend to hang out within the lagoon which surrounds the island.

 Conditions can change quickly in the lagoon and could become dangerous so it’s important you only head out there with trained staff who know what to do in these situations.

 I’ve done all the hard work for you and listed my favorite swim with turtles tours in Rarotonga with a range of options for every type of traveler.

-- Snorkel With Turtles Tour (most affordable)
+- Snorkel With Turtles Tour (most recommended)

-This snorkel tour includes a swim with turtles experience, on-site lifeguards and photos of you with the turtles.
+The tour includes a swim with turtles experience, on-site lifeguards and photos of you with the turtles.

 - Turtle Sea Scooter Safari (for something a bit different)

 This tour was my second choice as I rode a sea scooter in Mexico a few years ago and loved it!
 They’re are super fun and easy way to explore the underwater world.

 This tour includes the use of a sea scooter which allows you to whizz through the water much faster than by swimming.